erjiayu/MNP-App/README.md

-# MNP-App
+# app-UI
-An application built for Michigan Neuroprosthetics.
+App interface for Michigan Neuroprosthetics arm- will have bluetooth, settings, profile, etc.